Weather Warnings - Flood Warning - Kiewa River

 Final Flood Warning for the Kiewa River

-In the 24 hours to 9AM Friday no significant rainfall has been recorded in the
+In the 24 hours to 9AM Friday rainfall totals up to 25mm were recorded in the

-The Kiewa River at Kiewa is expected to remain below the Minor Flood Level (3.3
+The Kiewa River at Kiewa is rising but expected to remain below the Minor Flood

-The Kiewa River at Bandiana is below the Minor Flood Level (2.8 metres) and
+The Kiewa River at Bandiana peaked below the Minor Flood Level (2.8 metres) on

 Keep well clear of fallen power lines